Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Exchange Interactions in C r O

 \subsection{Near Neighbor Exchange Using Supercells}

-All of the calculations in this study were performed within DFT\cite{Kohn-Sham} in the generalized gradient approximation\cite{Perdew-Wang} (GGA) and in the local (spin) density approximation with onsite Coulomb interactions (LSDA+U)\cite{LDApU} using the Dudarev method,\cite{theDude} for which we use $U-J$ = 3 eV.
-We perform all calculations using the VASP software\cite{VASP} and pseudopotentials generated by Kresse {\emph et al}.\cite{Kresse}.
+All of the calculations in this study were performed within DFT\cite{Kohn-Sham} in the GGA\cite{Perdew-Wang} and in the local (spin) density approximation with onsite Coulomb interactions (LSDA+U)\cite{LDApU} using the Dudarev method,\cite{theDude} for which we use $U-J$ = 2.1 eV, in agreement with the $U$ and $J$ values seen in other works.\cite{UJ} We perform all calculations using the VASP software\cite{VASP} and pseudopotentials generated by Kresse {\emph et al}.\cite{Kresse}.
 To calculate the near-neighbor exchange interactions, we created a supercell containing two rutile unit cells (using both experimental and DFT-relaxed lattice parameters), stacked in either the (100) (Fig.\ \ref{100fig}) or (001) (Fig.\ \ref{001fig}) direction as appropriate.
 In all of the following calculations, we use an energy cut-off of 500 eV.
 For cells stacked along the (100) direction, we use a $5\times9\times15$ Monkhorst-Pack\cite{MP} grid of k-points, a $9\times9\times7$ grid for supercells stacked along (001), and a $9\times9\times15$ grid for the 6-atom cell used in the spin-spiral calculations.
-We also make use of the spin interpoloation method of Vosko-Wilk-Nusair.\cite{VoskoWN} Each of the 12-atom supercells has four Cr ions, whose magnetic moments we can individually constrain within the calculation.
-We chose three distinct magnetic configurations, designed to probe the exchange coefficients.
+We also make use of the spin interpolation method of Vosko-Wilk-Nusair.\cite{VoskoWN} Each of the 12-atom supercells has four Cr ions, whose magnetic moments we can individually constrain within the calculation.
+We chose three distinct magnetic configurations designed to probe the exchange coefficients.
 In the first configuration, we rotated the moment of a corner Cr atom and held all other moments fixed using the constraining field method in VASP.
 In the second, we rotated the two Cr moments in the centers of their respective unit cells, and in the third we rotated a corner atom and its nearest center atom.
 A summary of the configurations can be found in Table~\ref{exchtab}.

-To ensure that the systems would be sufficiently well-behaved, we rotated the moments through small angles (up to 60$^\circ$).
-We fit the energy vs.\ angle data to $A(1-\cos\theta)+B$, where $A$ is equivalent to the combined exchange parameter $J$ and $B$ is simply the angle-independent component of the energy.
+To ensure that we can accurately apply our modified Heisenberg model to these systems, we rotated the moments through small angles (up to 60$^\circ$).
+We fit the energy vs.\ angle data to $A(1-\cos\theta)+B$, where $A$ is the contribution to the exchange energy from all rotated moments and $B$ is simply the angle-independent component of the energy.
+The fits can be seen in Figures \ref{fig:case1} - \ref{fig:case3}.

-For a given choice of supercell orientation, we have the following system of equations for the supercell method:
+For a given choice of supercell orientation, we have the following system of equations:

 Using a least-squares technique for overdetermined systems of equations,\cite{Williams} we can write

 where $\overline{J}$ is the calculated $J$ column vector, $\sigma$ is the error in the fit, and